American Guild of Organists: The American Organist

 Until November 1967, the journal The Diapason (published by Scranton-Gillette) was billed as the Official Journal of the American Guild of Organists, and the Official Magazine of the Royal Canadian College of Organists.
 In 1967, the AGO began publishing Music Magazine, a news journal for its membership.
-Now titled The American Organist, the monthly magazine is the official journal of the AGO for members and non-member subscribers.
+Now titled The American Organist, the monthly magazine is the official journal of the AGO.
 The illustrated periodical features news about new and restored pipe organs, concert programs, research into organ literature, chapter activities, and reviews of new organ recordings.
 The American Organist is also the official magazine for the Associated Pipe Organ Builders of America.
 Its masthead proclaims the journal's goal, to further the AGO's "ideals, objectives, and cultural and educational aspirations".
 From October, 1968, to June, 2009, The American Organist was also the official journal of the Royal Canadian College of Organists.
 The AGO also is an affiliate with the online journal Vox Humana.